 One of the primary aims of The Posse Foundation is to train the leaders of tomorrow.
-The Career Program provides Posse Scholars with the tools and opportunities needed to secure the most competitive and career-enhancing internships and jobs.
-In order to achieve this, Posse partners with exceptional companies and organizations worldwide.
-The Career Program has three core components: 1) The Internship Program, 2) Career Services, and 3) The Alumni Network.
+The Career Program provides Posse Scholars with the tools and opportunities needed to secure the most competitive and career-enhancing internships and leadership-track jobs in a variety of industries.
+In order to achieve this, Posse partners with exceptional companies and organizations worldwide and establishes affiliations with top graduate and professional schools.
+The Career Program has five core components: 1) Internships, 2) Career Development Workshops, 3) Career Coaching, 4) Graduate + Fellowship Programs, and 5) The Alumni Network.

 Download Fulfilling the Promise, which details the perspectives, interests and successes of Posse alumni over the last two decades.